Chhanchhan

-Chhanchhan is an Indian family drama TV series which aired from 25 March 2013 through 19 September 2013 on Sony Entertainment Television India and Sony Entertainment Television Asia from Monday to Thursday.
-The show was tentatively titled Modern Bahu during pre-production and stars Sanaya Irani, Supriya Pathak, and Anuj Sachdeva.
+Chhanchhan is an Indian family drama TV series which aired from 25 March 2013 through 19 September 2013 on Sony Entertainment Television.
+It stars Sanaya Irani, Supriya Pathak, and Anuj Sachdeva.

 Plot

 Chhanchhan Sarabhai (Sanaya Irani) is a young woman with a modern outlook who lives in Ahmedabad with her family.
-During the wedding of her friend Poorvi, Chhanchhan meets Umaben, (Supriya Pathak) who is in need of money.
+During the wedding of her friend Poorvi, Chhanchhan meets Umaben, (Supriya Pathak) who needs money.
 Realizing this, they stop the marriage and Umaben starts to hate Chhanchhan.
 Chhanchhan meets Umaben's son Manav (Farhan Khan), and they also hate each other.
 Despite their mutual hatred, they develop a friendship and fall in love.